MichalOpoka/ecfr/cfr/title-16-Commercial-Practices/chapter-II-Consumer-Product-Safety-Commission/subchapter-D-Flammable-Fabrics-Act-Regulations/part-1632-Standard-Flammability-Mattresses-Mattress-Pads-FF-472-Amended/subpart-A-The-Standard/section-1632.4.md

 (7) *Other apparatus.* In addition to the above, a thermometer, a relative humidity measuring instrument, a thin rod, straight pins, a knife or scissors, and tongs are required to carry out the testing.

-(b) *Test preparation* - (1) *Mattress samples.* The mattress shall be removed from any packaging prior to conditioning.
+(b) *Test preparation*—(1) *Mattress samples.* The mattress shall be removed from any packaging prior to conditioning.
 The mattress surface shall be divided laterally into two sections (see fig. 1), one section for the bare mattress tests and the other for the two-sheet tests.

 (2) *Sheets or sheeting material.* The sheets or sheeting material shall be laundered once before use in an automatic home washer using the hot water setting and longest normal cycle with the manufacturer's recommended quantity of a commercial detergent, and dried in an automatic home tumble dryer.